-Where assessment was less successful this was often linked to unannotated work or work where the annotation simply did not match the evidence pinpointed.
-Severity and leniency were equally often displayed with students not being awarded marks which reflected all the requirements of the mark scheme.
-The mark scheme for writing is common across Component 1 and 2 and it is to be hoped that as some centres become more familiar with the requirements of the bands, and the strands within them, they will find it easier to accurately place students within and between bands.
+Where assessment was less successful, this was often linked to unannotated work or work where the annotation simply did not match the evidence pinpointed.
+Severity and leniency were frequently an issue with students not being awarded marks which reflected all the requirements of the mark scheme.
+There was a tendency to under reward for AO6 spelling.
+Through feedback, Centres are encouraged to rank order their students and internally moderate to help resolve these discrepancies.
+Although fewer instances of both Writing tasks being attempted were reported, this was still in evidence.
+Through feedback and experience of teaching the specification, it is anticipated that the expectation to only respond to one question will become embedded.